2015 San Francisco 49ers season: Week 13: at Chicago Bears

 The 49ers would trail 20–13 with less than a minute to go.
 Blaine Gabbert would run in a game-tying 44-yard touchdown to tie the game at 20.
 However, the Bears appeared to have the game won when they went down the field after a 74-yard kick return by Deonte Thompson.
 But when Robbie Gould came out to attempt a game-winning 36-yard field goal, the kick was wide left, resulting in overtime.
 In the overtime period, Gabbert would throw the game-winning 71-yard touchdown pass to Torrey Smith to win the game for San Francisco.
-This was San Francisco's first win in Chicago since the 1988 NFC Championship Game.
+This was San Francisco's first win in Chicago since the 1988 NFC Championship Game and first regular season win at Soldier field since 1974, having lost their previous 6 regular season trips to the Windy City.

 With the win, the 49ers went to 4–8.